avarghesein/avarghesein/LanguageOfSouls.md

     Other improved version of the same,
     Will be presented to you;
     Say You start coding in C++,
-    While you are still good at C).
+    While you are still good at C.

     Learning a language takes time.
     Consider C++ in Computers,